AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Results and Analysis
-### Impact of humic acid on flocculation
+### Analysis of Undesirable Research Outcome

-Although it is well acknowledged that the presence of natural organic matter required more coagulant to treat the water, experiment data of one stage addition experiments at the beginning did not align with the expectation.
+Experiment data of one stage addition experiments at the beginning did not align with the expectation.
 The floc blanket was expected to be found in the sedimentation tank in every trials because the minimum coagulant dosage in experiment was 1.5 mg/L, which was enough to reduce the effluent turbidity to 15 NTU or less according to past research.
 Experiment data with and without the formation of floc blanket can not compare with each other.
 Besides, the goal of the flocculation and sedimentation system was reducing the water turbidity to 5 NTU or less to meet the requirement of AguaClara filtration system, which was unable to treat water with 5NTU or higher turbidity.
-In some trials, the effluent turbidity was ranging from 70 NTU to 80 NTU, which suggested that only the tube flocculator contributed to the particle removal.

 One possible explanation was that due to the limit time of data acquisition state (detailed explanation of ProCoDA set points can be found after the main text), the system did not have enough time to form the floc blanket.
 Therefore, the duration of data acquisition state was extended, from 3600 seconds to 4800 seconds, and to 8000 seconds.
 Based on observation, dense floc blanket was formed one hour after the coagulant was added as shown in figure 6.
 It was found that if no floc blanket formed within two hours in a trial, the floc would stay the same and no floc blanket can be observed even with the increase in time.